Implementing a Distributed Message Queue with the Raft Consensus Algorithm in Go

 Now lets break this down from the top.

-1. The config struct comprises of all details needed for initial setup.
-It gets set via the command line flags.
+struct comprises of all details needed for initial setup.
+It gets set via the command line flags. - In

-2. In go, the init function gets invoked automatically by the runtime.
-Here is where we define the various flags.
+function gets invoked automatically by the runtime.
+Here is where we define the various flags. - Now in

 Again here is the full implementation: https://github.com/kavinaravind/go-raft-message-queue